AnonymusElephant/AnonymusElephant/README.md

 Welcome to my little corner of Github, I'm _@AnonymusElephant_

-I'm currently studying Civic Engineering and Teaching (Computer Science track) at KTH  .
+I am studying Civic Engineering and Teaching (Computer Science track) at KTH  .
 I've learned everything from abstract data structures, low level hardware programming and syntax checking, to parallel programming, LLMs and AI-modelling, frontend, to mention a few areas.

-I'm currently wrapping up my final courses befor heading into my Master's Thesis.
+Currently, I am wrapping up my final courses befor heading into my Master's Thesis.
 Apart from my studies I'm also for the fourth year in a row working as a TA where I lead exercises and help examine labs that students partake in.

 <img src="./public/snapshot-1732619312186.png"/>